HIR Regatta Rules

 HIR REGATTA RULES

-The Match will be run under the World Rowing rules, with the exception of any variations specifically referred to in these Rules.
+The Match will be run under the World Rowing Rules of Racing, with the exception of any variations specifically referred to in these Rules.

 The Match will be open to teams representing England, Ireland, Scotland and Wales.
 However, with prior agreement of the GMC, arrangements can be made whereby other nations will be invited to participate.

-The events held will be determined at the Autumn meeting of the GMC.
-The events for HIR Regatta 2025 are confirmed as follows:
+The events held will be determined annually at the Autumn meeting of the GMC.
+The events for HIR Regatta 2026 are confirmed as follows:

 Senior Men and Senior Women: